cameronfyfe/customizable-navigation-light-system/README.md

  - A short press (< 1 second) of Btn 2 will switch between selection of ON and OFF timing.
  - A long press (>= 1 second) of Btn 2 will enter timing adjustment mode for the currently selected time (ON or OFF).
 While in timing adjustment mode, pressing Btn 2 again (short or long will return user back to the base Beacon Config Mode).

+### Saving
+ - At any point a short press (< 10 seconds) of Btn 3 will save the current device configuration to EEPROM.
+All mode LEDs will do 3 quick flashes when settings are saved.
+ - At any point a long press (>= 10 seconds) of Btn 3 will revert the device to its default device settings.
+All mode LEDs will do 3 slow flashes when device is reset.

 ### Mode LEDs
 Two mode LEDs (`MD1`, `MD2`) indicate what mode the board is currently in.